 The following article is an opinion piece and reflects the views of only the author and not those of TheGeorgiaVirtue.com.

 How did an officer-involved shooting that garnered national attention for its supposed egregiousness fizzle out into an unindicted case with only the testimony of the Trooper and nearly nonexistent media coverage?
+Why, over the last several months, has the Trooper case crumbled in Screven County?

 The short answer to the question posed is that the charges are not supported by any compilation of evidence.
 It would seem that the story should stop there, but that wouldn’t make for a good column ripe with explanation.